 Reynders responds, “The transporter needs to know the exact type of battery.
 Fortunately, the person disposing of the battery usually knows its chemical composition, either nickel-metal hydride or lithium-ion.
 Various types of technologies are currently used, but lithium-ion batteries appear to have become the battery of the future and those containing an NMC cathode are considered the most suitable for electric vehicles and home batteries.

 The transport of lithium-ion batteries is subject to European ADR regulations (Accord européen relatif au transport international des marchandises Dangereuses par Route – the European Agreement Concerning the International Carriage of Dangerous Goods by Road).
 Specific ADR regulations apply, including rules on packaging and permitted transportation routes.”

 For example: ADR stipulates that “for packaging, a box should be used that contains sufficient non-conductive insulation material.”
 To ensure this, we have developed a special type of ASP that is highly suitable for the storage and transport of Li-ion batteries, if relevant in combination with vermiculite (a mineral) or sand.
 The transporter is jointly responsible for compliance with ADR regulations.

-While it is usually fairly easy to determine the type of battery, its exact condition is much harder to assess.
-A battery pack consists of cells packed together.
-A few defective cells can mean that the whole battery no longer works properly.
-At first sight, it is often not possible to determine precisely what's wrong.
-But it’s important to know.
+While it is usually quite easy to determine the type of battery, its condition can be much more difficult to assess.
+A battery pack consists of cells that are packed together.
+A few defective cells can mean that the entire battery no longer functions properly.
+At first glance, it is often not possible to determine exactly what the problem is – yet this is important to know.

-Are you involved with EV batteries professionally?
-The Bebat safety, high-voltage and ADR experts will be happy to answer all your questions about batteries.
-Send an e-mail to email@example.com.
+Do you work with EV batteries on a professional basis?
+The safety, high-voltage and ADR experts at Bebat would be happy to answer all of your battery-related questions.
+Contact Bebat by email at firstname.lastname@example.org.